JorgeVanco/eng298-fa25-mod7-sbom-lab1/deliverables/README.md

+# Students
-# Students: Save your SBOM, CVE outputs, and Report (FirstName_LastName.pdf) in this folder.
+Save your SBOM, CVE outputs, any screenshots, and your Report (firstname_lastname.pdf) in this folder.